ayushsingh82/Morph.Share/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ by the Friend.Share team
+- Built with ❤️ by the Morph.Share team
 - Powered by Ethereum and the broader Web3 ecosystem
 - Inspired by the need for better group financial coordination
 - Supported by our amazing community of users and contributors

 ---

-**Friend.Share** - Making group finances simple, smart, and social. 🌟
+**Morph.Share** - Making group finances simple, smart, and social. 🌟